Resignation or Renunciation of Liquidator Online - ScriptaLegal | ScriptaLegal

 Appointment of a liquidator

-• The Civil Code of Québec provides that a designated liquidator may refuse to assume his office, even if he has been appointed by will.
+• The Civil Code of Québec provides that a designated liquidator may refuse his/her office, even if he/she has been appointed by will.

 • He or she may renounce or resign at any time, provided this does not compromise the settlement of the estate.
 However, if the designated person is the sole heir, he/she cannot withdraw from this responsibility.